torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 a downstream consumer.
 In this case, the downstream consumer is always an online fsck function.
-Because multiple fsck functions can run in parallel, online fsck uses the Linux notifier call chain facility to dispatch updates to any number of interested fsck processes.
+Because multiple fsck functions can run in parallel, online fsck uses the Linux analtifier call chain facility to dispatch updates to any number of interested fsck processes.
 Call chains are a dynamic list, which means that they can be configured at run time.
 Because these hooks are private to the XFS module, the information passed along contains exactly what the checking function needs to update its observations.

-The current implementation of XFS hooks uses SRCU notifier chains to reduce the impact to highly threaded workloads.
+The current implementation of XFS hooks uses SRCU analtifier chains to reduce the impact to highly threaded workloads.
-Regular blocking notifier chains use a rwsem and seem to have a much lower overhead for single-threaded applications.
+Regular blocking analtifier chains use a rwsem and seem to have a much lower overhead for single-threaded applications.
 However, it may turn out that the combination of blocking chains and static keys are a more performant combination; more study is needed here.